getoptimum/docs/docs/guides/01-getting-started-cli.md

 # Getting Started with mump2p CLI

-The `mump2p` CLI is the quickest way to interact with [OptimumP2P](https://github.com/getoptimum/optimum-p2p) without running your own infrastructure.
+The `mump2p` CLI is the quickest way to interact with [Optimum Network](https://github.com/getoptimum/optimum-p2p) without running your own infrastructure.

 In the next 5 minutes, you'll have: